alexhendrik/volusia-merged-streets/README.md

 The script includes a number of updates to the situs table in order to standardize some street name formats (e.g. INTL SPEEDWAY vs INTERNATIONAL SPEEDWAY).

+NOTE: There are still roughly 29k records that do not have a unique street ID assigned to them.
+The majority of these simply do not have an address in the dataset.
+However, some of these are legitimate addresses with formatting issues.
+To see a more detailed breakdown you should run the query at the bottom of the StreetMerge script.

 ## Usage

 You have two options for utilizing this dataset.